Training focuses on reality-based self-protection. No sport, just effective strategies for safety in modern society.

 Working with Relaxation

 Neutral mind (no ego or emotion), breath, peripheral vision, movement, tension-relaxation (conscious), body exercises (relaxed), ability to take strikes, permeability to tension, deflection of tension, confidence, adrenal response control (visualization, cues), maturity (spiritual, relativity, neuro-intellectual calmness, inner peace).
-The benefits include speed, fine motor skills, endurance, mental agility, perception (internal radar), deception (external perception), work in the zone.
+The benefits include speed, fine motor skills, endurance, mental agility, perception (internal radar) and deception (external perception).

 Working Subconsciously